-RC.1 A Vegetation Enhancement Plan shall be prepared that sets out proposed works that the Requiring Authority will undertake within the Roy Clements Treeway to mitigate effects of vegetation removal at the Lyon Avenue construction site.
-The Plan shall be prepared by a suitably qualified person.

-- RC.2 The Vegetation Enhancement Plan shall be prepared in consultation with the owners of land on which the mitigation works are to be carried out, the Council, the Albert - Eden Local Board, Mana whenua, and established community groups or environmental organisations having an interest in restoration and enhancement works on the land.
-The objectives of the Plan shall be to enhance amenity and ecological values of the Meola Creek riparian habitats and vegetation between Fergusson Reserve and Alberton Avenue.
-The mitigation works to be set out in the Plan may include planting and weed control, and shall be integrated with any other works planned in this area by the Council. - RC.3 The Vegetation Enhancement Plan shall be submitted to the Council for approval (such approval not to be unreasonably withheld) within 2 two years of the date on which this designation is included in the district plan. - RC.4 The Requiring Authority shall use its best endeavours to obtain agreement for the proposed works from the owners of the land on which the work is to be undertaken. - RC.5 The works described in the Vegetation Enhancement Plan (excluding those within the designated area at the Lyon Avenue construction site) shall be implemented within two years of the Plan being approved, subject to the agreement of the owners of land on which the work is to be undertaken and subject to the Requiring Authority obtaining all necessary approvals or consents required to undertake the works described.
+- RC.1 A Vegetation Enhancement Plan shall be prepared that sets out proposed works that the Requiring Authority will undertake within the Roy Clements Treeway or in another local area in the vicinity of Meola Creek to mitigate effects of vegetation removal at the Lyon Avenue construction site.
+The Plan shall be prepared by a suitably qualified person. - RC.2 The Vegetation Enhancement Plan shall be prepared in consultation with the owners of land on which the mitigation works are to be carried out, the Council, the Albert Eden Local Board, Mana whenua, and established community groups or environmental organisations having an interest in restoration and enhancement works on the land.
+The objectives of the Plan shall be to enhance amenity and ecological values of either the Meola Creek riparian habitats and vegetation between Fergusson Reserve and Alberton Avenue, or other local areas in the vicinity of Meola Creek which would provide a similar area and level of vegetation enhancement to that which would be achieved between Fergusson Reserve and Alberton Avenue.
+The mitigation works to be set out in the Plan may include planting and weed control, and shall be integrated with any other works planned in this area by the Council.
+New planting shall use eco-sourced native plants, appropriate to the local habitats of the Meola Creek catchment. - RC.3 The Vegetation Enhancement Plan shall be submitted to the Council for approval (such approval not to be unreasonably withheld) within two years of the date on which this designation is included in the district plan. - RC.4 The Requiring Authority shall use its best endeavours to obtain agreement for the proposed works from the owners of the land on which the work is to be undertaken. - RC.5 The works described in the Vegetation Enhancement Plan (excluding those within the designated area at the Lyon Avenue construction site) shall be implemented within two years of the Plan being approved, subject to the agreement of the owners of land on which the work is to be undertaken and subject to the Requiring Authority obtaining all necessary approvals or consents required to undertake the works described.